Why & How To Switch From Squarespace to WordPress

 Screenshot of Google PageSpeed Insights results for a Squarespace website showing a performance score of 58 with metrics like 0.7s First Contentful Paint and 2.4s Largest Contentful Paint.

-WordPress websites also have the same issue if you don’t optimize them, but they can load fast enough with the right plugins.
-I’ve tested a lot of WordPress websites, and they usually load in 3 to 4 seconds, which is actually pretty good according to Google.
+WordPress websites can also be slow if not optimized, but with the right plugins, they usually load in 3 to 4 seconds, which is actually pretty good.

-In my opinion, Squarespace is good for medium-sized businesses, not for highly scalable ones, because it can’t handle complex features or heavy traffic like WordPress can.
+Squarespace is good for medium-sized businesses, not for highly scalable ones, because it can’t handle complex features or heavy traffic.

 6. Pricing